tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 Add access to the device
 ----------------------------

-To allow other user access to the device, you need to create share for him.
-Only owner and administrator of the device can do this.
+Let's consider that situation.
+You are responsible for managing access for users in your organization.
+If new employee is recruited you don't want to give him keys to the office (or you don't use keys in your organization).
-For this you need to use  :doc:`Create share <../endpoints/deviceshare/create>`.
-This endpoint allows to create new device share.
+Instead you want to share door lock to him/her.
+To do that you need to use :doc:`Create share <../endpoints/deviceshare/create>`.
+Simply call this endpoint with new organization email address to create new device share.

-If user that we want to share device with already have Tedee account he will be notified that device was shared with him.
-If not the email with invataion will be sent.
+If user that you want to share device with already have Tedee account he will be notified that device was shared with him.
+If not the email with invitaion will be sent.

 **Sample request**